marvinquiet/SpaDOT/docs/index.md

 ```

-**Step 4 (Optional):** If you would like to use SpaDOT with-in program, you can do the following and pass the correct arguments into corresponding functions.
+**Step 4 (Optional):** If you prefer using SpaDOT with-in program, you can follow the rendered Jupyter book version [here]().

+do the following and pass the correct arguments into corresponding functions.

 ```
 import SpaDOT